Published Research Papers

 Examples

-Published research papers in scholarly E-Books and Electronic Journals; Electronic manuscripts; Electronic theses (E-theses).
+Published research papers in scholarly E-Books and Electronic Journals; Electronic theses (E-theses).

 ‘Endangered’ in the Presence of Aggravating Conditions

-Lack of documentation; lack of clarity with respect to intellectual property; embedded complex objects; unstable funding for repository; lack of strategic investment; complex external dependencies; lack of persistent identifiers; bespoke formats; lack of legal deposit mandate.
+Lack of skills, commitment or policy from publishers; uncertainty over IPR or the presence of orphaned work; embedded complex objects; unstable funding for repository; lack of strategic investment; complex external dependencies; lack of persistent identifiers; bespoke formats; lack of legal deposit mandate.

 ‘Lower Risk’ in the Presence of Good Practice